notional-labs/dig/networks/testnet-3/README.md

 # 6. Get Validator Public key and save in safe place
 digd tendermint show-validator
 #
-# 7. Assign yourself a balance, replace "keyname" with the name of your keys from step 5
-digd add-genesis-account {validator dig address from step 6} 100000000udig
 #
-# 8. define the amount you want to stake, replace "keyname" with the name of your keys from step 5
+# 7. define the amount you want to stake, replace "keyname" with the name of your keys from step 5
 digd gentx validator 100000udig --chain-id dig-testnet-3
 # The above may say that filename.json already exists, simply delete this file by replacing the path and file name below:
 rm filepath/filename.json
 # Repeat Step 8 and you should now get an output like:
 Genesis transaction written to "~/.dig/config/gentx/gentx-e4987c1bfc4c1135ddfd79ee0114e1212a747da3.json"
 #
-# 9. Copy the gentx file to your local dig repo, use the below command exactly as is
+# 8. Copy the gentx file to your local dig repo, use the below command exactly as is
 cp ~/.dig/config/gentx/* networks/testnet-3/
 #
-# 10. Submit a Pull Request with your gentx file
+# 9. Submit a Pull Request with your gentx file
 git add networks
 # Replace "moniker" with your public validator name
 git commit -m "gentx moniker"